PennyLaneAI/pennylane/doc/index.rst

 :ref:`download and installation guide <installation>`.
 Then, familiarize yourself with the PennyLane's :ref:`key concepts <key_concepts>` for machine learning on quantum circuits.

-For getting started with PennyLane, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`Gaussian transformation <gaussian_transformation>` tutorials, before continuing on to explore :ref:`hybrid quantum optimization <plugins_hybrid>`, and :ref:`hybrid GPU-QPU optimization via PyTorch <pytorch_noise>`.
+For getting started with PennyLane, read the :ref:`Introduction <pl_intro>` to learn about the different building blocks.
+For your first hands-on experience, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`Gaussian transformation <gaussian_transformation>` tutorials, before continuing on to explore :ref:`hybrid quantum optimization <plugins_hybrid>`, and :ref:`hybrid GPU-QPU optimization via PyTorch <pytorch_noise>`.
 More advanced tutorials include supervised learning, building quantum GANs (QGANs),